Purchase Injection Grouting Products Online

 Q) We have a room under our garage.
 Water leaks through cracks in the floor and into the room.
 What can be done here?

-A) Yes.
+A) Yes, but we do not pursue this type of work.
 Mostly with the Between Slab Drainage Systems.

 Q) My garage floor, (slab on grade) has a crack.
 Why is it cracked and what should be done about it?